LineageOS/lineage_wiki/pages/libvirt-qemu.md

 #### Display

-1. If `Display` tab is missing, add it using the `Add Hardware` button on the bottom left corner.
+1. If the `Display` tab is missing, add it using the `Add Hardware` button on the bottom left corner.
-2. Open `Display` tab.
+2. Open the `Display` tab.
-3. Select `None` on `Listen type` menu.
+3. Select `None` on the `Listen type` menu.
-4. If `3D acceleration` is enabled on `Video` tab, toggle `OpenGL`, and choose an active host video card from the menu below.
+4. If `3D acceleration` is enabled on the `Video` tab, toggle `OpenGL`, and choose an active host video card from the menu below.
 5. Click `Apply`.

 ### Configure virtual machine sound